AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 **Advanced**

-By default this functionality is disabled in the admin settings, and identifiers are generated automatically by geonetwork when a record is created or imported..
+By default this functionality is disabled in the admin settings, and identifiers are generated automatically by geonetwork when a record is created or imported.
 When enabled in the admin settings, this section allows the customisation of the identifier.
 The default is a randon UUID string, but identifier templates allow a pre-configured format with a template for rendering any user-generated elements.
 For example:

 * scot.gov::{IDCODE} would render the IDCODE as an element to be completed during metadata creation
 * scot.gov::{SLA}:{ID} would render both SLA and ID as elements to be completed during metadata creation